zkryakgul/dockermpi_p/README.md

 # dockermpi

-you can use this image using docker-compose
+you can use this image with docker-compose